 What is fractional attribution?

+Fractional attribution is when credit is given to multiple sources for an install.
 You’re probably already familiar with single source attribution methods such as first and last click attribution, which give 100% credit to one source.
-Fractional attribution is an alternative approach, acknowledging that usually more than one ad contributes to an install.
+Fractional attribution is an alternative approach, acknowledging more than one advertisement’s contribution to an install.